Topological phase transitions of semimetal states in effective field theory models: Topological phase transitions of semimetal states in eight-component spinor formalism

-As could be seen from the spectrum, when we increase $c/b$, the locations of the critical points $(\frac{M_1}{c})_c$ and $(\frac{M_2}{b})_c$ increase.
-The critical point in the left figure of Fig. \ref{fig:02} becomes the red critical line in the $c/b$ space in the right figure.
-The two critical lines become surfaces in the three-dimensional phase space, which are shown as separate surfaces in Fig. \ref{fig:02}. {Compared to the phase diagram shown in Fig.\ref{fig22}, because more symmetries can be tolerated in this extended Hilbert space, the nodal line state can survive if there is a non-zero component of the one-form field along the axis lying in the plane where the nodal ring lives.
-The competition effect between the Weyl semimetal state and the nodal line state are also different from the four component case.}
+As could be seen from the spectrum, when we increase $c/b$, the locations of the critical points $(\frac{M_1}{c})_c$ and $(\frac{M_2}{b})_c$ increase. {Compared to the phase diagram shown in Fig.\ref{fig22}, because more symmetries can be tolerated in this extended Hilbert space, the nodal line state can survive if there is a non-zero component of the one-form field along the axis lying in the plane where the nodal ring lives.
+The phase transitions between the Weyl semimetal state and the nodal line state are also different from the four component case.}